risk-first/website/Software-Dependency-Risk.md

 But, leaving that aside, let's try to build a model of what this decision making process _should_ involve.
 Luckily, other authors have already considered the problem of choosing good software libraries, so let's start there.

-In the table below, I am summarising three different sources (linked at the end of the section), which give descriptions of which factors to look for when choosing open-source libraries.

 ![Software Library Dependencies, Attendant Risks](images/generated/risks/software-dependency/software_dependency_table_1_large.png)

-The diagram above summarises the risks raised in some of the literature.
+In the table above, I am summarising three different sources (linked at the end of the section), which give descriptions of which factors to look for when choosing open-source libraries.
 Here are some take-aways:

  - **[Feature Risk](Feature-Risk) is a big concern**:   How can you be sure that the project will do what you want it to do ahead of schedule?
 Will it contain bugs or missing features?
 By looking at factors like _release frequency_ and _size of the community_ you get a good feel for this which is difficult to fake.
  - **[Boundary Risk](Boundary-Risk) is also very important**:  You are going to have to _live_ with your choices for the duration of the project, so it's worth spending the effort to either ensure that you're not going to regret the decision, or that you can change direction later.